apache/royale-docs/create-an-application/optimizations/doc-comment-directives.md

 ### @royaleigorecoercion type {#royaleigorecoercion}

 Used for: performance tuning, code size tuning.

-This is an option to avoid compiler output of coercions of a certain type.
+The `as` keyword in ActionScript has two purposes.
+The first is to tell the compiler to accept a value as a specific type even if it's ambiguous.
+This is called a compile-time coercion.
+ActionScript also supports run-time coercion of types.
+If runtime coercion is enabled, the type of an object is coerced to the specified type.
+If the object is not of the specified type, the assigned value will be nullified.
+This runtime check comes with a cost to code size and runtime performance/complexity.

+If runtime coercion is not needed, the `@royaleigorecoercion` option can be used.
 It can help avoid unnecessary code and improve performance.

 A simplistic, illustrative example is:
 ```as3